-This quick and easy vegetarian curry is a saviour on busy weeknights.
-Made from a handful of ingredients we often have in the fridge and pantry, it's on the table in 25 minutes.
-Serve with boiled rice or quinoa, or your favourite gluten-free flatbreads.
+Halloumi goes so well in a curry, and makes a delicious meat-free curry that meat eaters love too.
+This particular halloumi curry recipe, with tomatoes, spinach and a handful of spices, is a saviour on busy weeknights.
+Made from ingredients we often have in the fridge and pantry, it's on the table in 25 minutes.

 IMPORTANT - PLEASE ALWAYS CHECK YOUR INGREDIENT PACKETS TO ENSURE THEY ARE GLUTEN-FREE